Dust characterization of halos: The extended emission in protoplanetary disks

 In IM Lup and DM Tau, the dust drift and growth timescales are shorter by 1–2 orders of magnitude than the lower limits on the disk ages.
-Additionally, we find $t_{grow} \leq t_{drift}$, indicating that grain growth should proceed efficiently before radial drift removes particles.
+Additionally, we find $t_\mathrm{grow} \leq t_\mathrm{drift}$, indicating that grain growth should proceed efficiently before radial drift removes particles.
 If the dust in the halo was primordial and resulted solely from long-term viscous spreading of the disk (e.g., \citealp{trapman2020}), the short drift timescales would require the presence of pressure traps to prevent the rapid loss of solids (e.g., \citealp{dullemond2018}, \citealp{pinilla2025}).
-However, no such substructures are observed in the halos of either disk.
 This favors an alternative scenario in which the halo material is not in steady state but instead reflects relatively recent delivery of dust, for example through late infall from the surrounding environment \citep{dullemond2019, winter2024}.
-In this picture, dust grains deposited at large radii (e.g., \citealp{kuffmeier2020}) would not yet have had sufficient time to grow and drift inward, naturally explaining the persistence of extended emission despite the short local growth and drift timescales.
+In this picture, dust grains deposited at large radii (e.g., \citealp{kuffmeier2020}) would not yet have had sufficient time to grow and drift inward, naturally explaining the persistence of extended emission as well as the small grain sizes.
 While viscous spreading may still contribute to the overall disk extent, our results suggest that late-time mass loading could provide an explanation for the origin and survival of the smooth halos in IM Lup and DM Tau.

 Similarly, for Elias 2-24, the inferred timescales are 1-2 orders of magnitude shorter than the lower limit on the disk's age.
 Such a short drift timescale relative to the system age, together with the cm-sized grains, indicates that hidden substructures, perhaps unresolved and affected by a high optical depth, must be slowing radial drift and keeping these grains in the halo.
-While late infall may still contribute to the formation of the halo, the combination of rapid growth and survival against drift favors a role for hidden pressure traps (e.g., \citealp{zhao2025}).
+In addition, the $^{12}$CO channel maps presented by \citealp{andrews2018} show signs of cloud contamination and an irregular gas morphology, which may support cloudlet capture.
+The combination of rapid growth and survival against drift therefore favors a role for hidden pressure traps, potentially also triggered by late infall (e.g., \citealp{zhao2025}).